taranjeetsingh9/ip-address-tracker/README.md

 ## Got feedback for us?

-Of course!
-Here's the revised section without mentioning "platform":

 Got feedback for me?
 I love receiving feedback!
 I'm always looking to improve my challenges and provide the best experience possible.
 So if you have anything you'd like to mention, please email tarans0927@gmail.com